Residential Services

 Dr. Jennifer Maehr

-Medical Director, Medical Services
+Medical Director, Office of Medical and Dietary Services

 Jennifer Maehr

-Acting Executive Director for Behavioral Health and Dietary Services
+Executive Director for Behavioral Health and Dietary Services

+Patti Cleaver is the Executive Director for Behavioral Health and Dietary Services.
 This unit administers the behavioral health service program in all DJS facilities.
 These services include: mental health, behavioral health counseling, mental health treatment, and substance abuse treatment.
 In addition, this unit oversees implementation and fidelity of DJS Evidence-Based Treatment Services through individualized treatment and service plans that are developed for each youth.

 Nel Andrews

-Project Manager, Residential Services Innovation Teams
+Executive Director, Systems Transformation, Residential Services Innovation Teams

 Nel Andrews

-Nel Andrews, Project Manager for the Residential Services Innovation Teams, has centered her 23-year career around a commitment to racial justice and advancing equity and inclusion in systems and organizations.
+Nel Andrews, Executive Director, Systems Transformation, for the Residential Services Innovation Teams, has centered her 23-year career around a commitment to racial justice and advancing equity and inclusion in systems and organizations.
 Prior to joining DJS, she worked as an independent consultant and coach where she leveraged her experiences in non-profit leadership and large-scale public system reform efforts.
 Her work includes having led a team to design and create a specialized unit for young adults for the NYC Department of Corrections.
 Nel also worked at the Annie E. Casey Foundation in Baltimore, participating in long-term systems change engagements at the state and local level in various places across the country.
 Nel earned a Master of Science in Justice, Law, & Society from American University, a Bachelor of Arts in History from Guilford College, and her coaching certification from Coach Diversity, an approved International Coaching Federation trainer in Washington, DC.

 Joel Castón